 - Keep cool: Hot weather can cause leg pain and other vein symptoms to worsen.
 Keep cool and remember to drink water.
 Wear light clothing, blast the A/C, or roll down the windows.

 - Know your risks: If you are predisposed or have a family history of blood clots, talk to a vein specialist before your trip to avoid blood clots.

 Treating Venous Insufficiency to Help Prevent Blood Clots

-Even though these helpful tips can help temporarily reduce your risk of blood clots and relieve some of your symptoms, the underlying cause will not be fixed.
-Vein treatment is an effective, minimally invasive solution to eliminate painful symptoms and reduce your risk of developing DVT.
-Learn more by exploring our website and giving us a call at 888.768.3467.
+Though these tips can help prevent blood clots while traveling, the underlying cause of clots will not be fixed.
+USA Vein Clinics provides effective, minimally invasive vein treatment to eliminate painful symptoms and reduce your risk of developing DVT.
+To determine how we can help you or to find out more about our treatment options, schedule an appointment online or give us a call at 888.768.3467.

 Dr. Yan Katsnelson is the founder and CEO of USA Vein Clinics.
 Dr. Katsnelson is a highly skilled cardiac surgeon who completed a fellowship at the Brigham and Women’s Hospital, Harvard School of Medicine, in Boston, MA.
 His clinical area of expertise includes minimally invasive procedures to treat vein and vascular diseases.
 Dr. Katsnelson has established himself as a strong advocate for accessible, affordable, and compassionate healthcare services.
 He spoke about the potential impact of COVID-19 on blood clots and vein health in a recent publication.